fbpx

 In 1855, the Old Point Loma Lighthouse became the fifth activated on the West Coast.
 At a height of 462 feet, it was the tallest in the nation.
 Its height meant fog often shrouded its light, so after 36 years, the old lighthouse was abandoned in favor of a lower elevation.
 Fortunately, the old lighthouse was left standing and has been restored with period furnishings, an authentic lantern room, and a visitor’s center.
 The surrounding Cabrillo National Monument offers views of San Diego and migrating grey whales.
 Taking the place of the old lighthouse, the new 70-foot pyramidal tower at nearby Pelican Point is the only one of its kind on the West Coast.
 The keepers’ quarters at the New Point Loma Lighthouse still house Coast Guard officers, but it can be seen from a lookout point near the old lighthouse or (for a closer view) from the tide pools at the base of the point.

-Where to stay: Hillcrest House Bed & Breakfast Inn is a handsome Craftsman bungalow within walking distance of Balboa Park’s northwest corner, in the vibrant uptown neighborhood of Hillcrest.
-The historic 1906 Lodge at Coronado Beach is nestled in a quiet neighborhood just a block from Coronado’s shops and cafes, just two blocks from the beach.
+Hillcrest House Bed & Breakfast Inn is a handsome Craftsman bungalow located in the vibrant uptown neighborhood of Hillcrest.
+The historic 1906 Lodge is nestled in a quiet neighborhood just a block from Coronado’s shops and cafes and just two blocks from the beach.
+The chic and sophisticated Hotel Marisol Coronado blends the feel of a small European hotel with California beach vibes and is just a block from the beach.

 East Brother Light Station in Richmond